 What to look out for from the water

 Upon departure from Holmens Church, you'll make your way along to the idyllic Nyhavn.
-Restaurants and bars line the quay of one of the oldest and liveliest parts of Copenhagen harbour, which is popular with locals and visitors both day and night.
+Restaurants and bars line the quay of one of the oldest and liveliest parts of Copenhagen harbor, which is popular with locals and visitors both day and night.
 Insider's tip: arrive in the morning for a coffee at one of the charming cafes along the water before heading out on your boat tour.

 As you exit Nyhavn you'll sail past the large Memorial Anchor; a tribute to the 1600 Danish sailors who lost their lives in the Second World War.